suriyun-production/mmorpg-kit-docs/docs/pages/017-player-characters.md

 *   **Armor Items**, character will equip this item after created immediately
 *   **Start Map**, which map scene you want this character to be spawned at first time after created

-You can create new player character by right click in **Project** tab select
+You can create new player character by right click in `Project` window select
 **Create -> Create GameData -> PlayerCharacter**

 ![](https://cdn-images-1.medium.com/max/1600/0*6e1EvN_jBzOeYGep)